sidan-lab/binance-sdk/docs/source/getting_started.rst

 .. code-block:: bash

-   pip install sidan-binance
+   pip install sidan-binance-sdk

 Using uv (fastest):

 .. code-block:: bash

-   uv add sidan-binance
+   uv add sidan-binance-sdk

 How to Generate the API key
 ---------------------------